 It makes sense to separate a firm’s operating activities from its financing activities.
 Figures 4-1 & 4-1A were great visuals that enabled me to get a better understanding of how the operating activities are separate but still linked.
 There is a flow and a transfer between the operating and financing activities through the cash flow from operations (C) and capital outlays (I).

 And quite a few people have come to the realisation that accounting is not ‘just about numbers’ or ‘mathematical equations’ that lead to clear ‘right’ and ‘wrong’ answers.
 Rather, accounting is full of judgements; and how do I feel about making judgements?

 My original misconceptions of this subject were that it was going to be mathematical equations with the outcome of being right or wrong.
 I’ve quickly come to the realisation that this is not the case.
 I feel like I will struggle with restating my own firm’s financial statements because I don’t have confidence in my own judgements when it comes to accounting.

 …but something that has definitely stuck coming to the end of this chapter is that financial equations aren’t technically maths.
 I’ve come to the realisation that they’re the connections between different areas of a firm.
 I’ve also come to the realisation that by restating a firm’s financial statements, it will paint a clearer picture of the firm’s economic and business reality.
 Or at least I think so (I haven’t done it yet).
 Wish me luck please… I’ll need it!
 One more thing….
-I’ll be using Chapter 4 as my bible!!!!
+I’ll be using the videos on restating and Chapter 4 as my bible!!!!